e00E/Youtube-to-Soundcloud/README.md

 * `soundcloud` is the full url to a soundcloud playlist
 * `position` is a positive integer which describes the index of the most recently transferred video in the youtube playlist

 For new playlists position should be set to 0 since youtube playlists start at index 1.
 This application *only* considers the index to determine if a video needs to be moved to Soundcloud.
-This means that youtube playlists need to have the oldest video at the lowest index and the newest video at the highest index.
+This means that Youtube playlists need to have the oldest video at the lowest index and the newest video at the highest index.